delpinolisette/victory-garden/Build Plan for VictoryGarden.md

 ### Aesthetics

-1. download nice sample images of people growing shit indoors
+1. download nice sample images of people growing indoors
 2. maybe make it look stylized like a cartoon could be cute!